COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 The military

-The part of the department of diplomacy
+The organization of diplomacy

 dealing with national defense, collective security,

-The committees controlling them separately
+The committees controlling them respectively

 The other part